Chairman, President, and Chief Executive Officer of Centene Corporation

 Mr. Neidorff serves as Treasurer of the John F. Kennedy Center for the Performing Arts Board of Trustees and member of the International Committee on the Arts.
 He previously served the Kennedy Center as a 2005 trustee, vice chairman of its Fund Board, chairman of the Education Committee, and co-chair of the International Committee on the Arts.

 Michael Neidorff has been recognized by multiple organizations for his business leadership as well as his community and civic involvement.
 In 2017, he appeared on Fortune’s annual "Businessperson of the Year" list for his impact on the healthcare industry.
 In fact, Mr. Neidorff was named one of the "100 Most Influential People in Healthcare" by Modern Healthcare magazine in 2018, 2019, and 2020.
 In January 2020, he and his wife, Noémi Neidorff, received the Whitney M. Young Humanitarian Award from the Urban League of Metropolitan St. Louis and Saint Louis University.
 In 2019, he was honored at the St. Louis Business Journal's C-Suite Awards for his contributions to business and the St. Louis community.
 He was honored with the St. Louis Post-Dispatch Citizen of the Year Award in 2017.

-Mr. Neidorff was raised in Altoona, Pennsylvania.
-He holds a bachelor's degree from Trinity University and a master's degree from St. Francis College.
-He and his wife, Noémi Neidorff, have two children and have lived in St. Louis since 1985.
+Mr. Neidorff holds a bachelor's degree from Trinity University and a master's degree from St. Francis College.
+He lives in St. Louis, with his wife, Noémi.